 Every year tragic deaths occur from the negligence of unsafe boating and dangerous activities.
 Experts say, "many of these deaths may have been caused by an invisible hazard, carbon monoxide poisoning."
-Taking the risk of swimming under a boarding platform when the engine is running, skiing within 20 feet (6.1 meters), "teak surfing" or "dragging" behind a moving boat can be fatal.
-Nautiques by Correct Craft DOES NOT consider any dangerous activities which can result in a serious injury or death a watersport.
-Nautiques by Correct Craft is concerned for all boaters' safety and DOES NOT promote unsafe boating risks or jeopardizing any boaters' safety.
+Taking the risk of swimming under a boarding platform when the engine is running, "teak surfing" or "dragging" behind a moving boat can be fatal.
+Nautique DOES NOT consider any dangerous activities which can result in a serious injury or death a watersport.
+Nautique is concerned for all boaters' safety and DOES NOT promote unsafe boating risks or jeopardizing any boaters' safety.